 We are continuing our work with Warwickshire County Council and the Police around knife crime and gangs in the local community.
-The Choices and Consequences programme has been delivered to one year group and is due to be delivered to all year groups later this year.
-We have 1 to 1 mentoring, a small group Identity programme, the Mentors in Violence programme all starting this half term with support from Warwickshire County Council.
-Our PCSO has also arranged a weekly drop in session for pupils in school and we have mentoring support for vulnerable pupils provided by WCC.
+The Choices and Consequences programme has been delivered to three year groups.
+We have 1 to 1 mentoring, a small group Identity programme, the Mentors in Violence programme with support from Warwickshire County Council.

-Our safeguarding officer and social worker have been working collaboratively with WCC staff to ensure our most vulnerable pupils have access to the support their need in school and at home.
+Our Safeguarding Officer, Early Help Leader, School Counsellor and Social Worker all work collaboratively with WCC staff to ensure our most vulnerable pupils have access to the support they need in school and at home.